sureshmelvinsigera/Operating_Systems_Project/setup-users-and-security/README.md

 sudo bash -c "echo \"secondary-color='000000'\" >> /etc/dconf/db/students.d/00_wallpaper"
 ```

-The above commands create a file in the students settings directory and then write the settings to it.
+The above commands create a file in the student's settings directory and then write the settings to it.
 The settings are for the wallpaper.
 The `picture-uri` is the path to the wallpaper file.
 The `picture-options` is how the wallpaper is displayed.
 The `primary-color` and `secondary-color` are the colors of the desktop.

 The complete dconf manual [dconf manual](https://developer.gnome.org/dconf/unstable/dconf-tool.html) has more settings.